About leg ulcers

 - enlarged veins

-- pain or heaviness in the legs
+- generalized pain or heaviness in the legs

 - wearing good walking shoes

-- getting regular, moderate-intensity exercise
+- getting regular, mild to moderate exercise